 Before section 3.3: show fourth column from Figure 1 and indicate (narrative or text): “Fourth day […]”

-We have uploaded to serve as a animat
+We have uploaded Animation_still.pptx to serve as a schematic for use in the overview description of the protocol.
+We have also uploaded 10162014_animated_Jove_Graphics.pptx as a suggested animation approach to this overview.

 General Preparation